 Writing about gold mines around the world is one of my special niches.
 I love the history, the legends, and doing a little bit of recreational gold panning when I visit these places.

-In a similar way, I like to look for gold in any writing assignment.
-If I’m going to put my time and effort into writing an article, how can it provide me with a tangible benefit?
+In a similar way, I like to look for gold in my writing assignments.
+If I’m going to put my time and effort into writing articles, how can they provide me with tangible benefits?

 Getting paid a fair wage ($1/word or more) for writing is the most common and preferred result for freelancers.
 My ideal assignment as a travel writer also includes a press trip to and interesting or exotic place.
 Nirvana!

 However, getting high-paying assignments are highly competitive.
 Not every assignment pays top dollar.
 They are the exception, not the rule.

 I’ve certainly scored with my fair share of $1/word magazines.
 But editors of these magazines are very picky and take more time.
 And it’s difficult to land these assignments consistently enough to make a living.